jfut/scoop-pleiades/README.md

 - Pleiades All in One 2018-09 (Eclipse 2018-09)
 - Pleiades All in One 4.8 (Eclipse 4.8 Photon)
 - Pleiades All in One 4.7 (Eclipse 4.7 Oxygen)
-- Pleiades All in One 4.6 (clipse 4.6 Neon)
+- Pleiades All in One 4.6 (Eclipse 4.6 Neon)
 - Pleiades All in One 4.5 (Eclipse 4.5 Mars)
 - Pleiades All in One 4.4 (Eclipse 4.4 Luna)
 - Pleiades All in One 4.3 (Eclipse 4.3 Keplar)